Explanation of Names

 Introduced accidentally near Montreal in the 1860s, this species has become an important pest.
 Bacterial and viral diseases now provide some biological control.
 (1)

-, non-native, is also used as a biocontrol for this species and for Pieris brassica
+have been introduced as a biocontrols for this species and for Pieris brassica

 Best distinguished from other whites by the black spots on the upperside of the forewing, and the yellow hindwing below.